Welcome to the Michaeli lab

 Group leader

-Simon obtained his Ph.D. at Tel-Aviv University where he studied the cross-membrane transport of the stress-related molecule GABA in Arabidopsis.
-Simon then joined the Weizmann Institute of Science in Rehovot as a postdoc where he identified selective-autophagy of chloroplast proteins during leaf senescence.
+Simon obtained his Ph.D. at Tel-Aviv University, where he studied the cross-membrane transport of GABA in Arabidopsis.
+Simon then joined the Weizmann Institute of Science in Rehovot as a postdoc, where he identified selective autophagy of chloroplast proteins during leaf senescence.
 To further investigate how viruses evolved to subvert autophagy, simon then moved to France (CNRS Montpellier and Strasbourg).
-Later, Simon returned to the Weizmann Institute where he was involved in developing methods for advanced live microscopy imaging of plants and phytoplankton.
-Today, Simon is a group leader at the Postharvest Department of the Volcani Institute, trying to solve some unknown mysteries of leaf senescence and fruit ripening with the rest of the gang, which you may see below.
+Later, Simon returned to the Weizmann Institute, where he was involved in developing methods for advanced live microscopy imaging of plants and phytoplankton.
+Today, Simon is a group leader at the Postharvest Department of the Volcani Institute, trying to solve some unknown mysteries of leaf senescence and fruit ripening with the rest of the gang below.
+Being also a father of three, Simon`s main current hobby is drinking coffee.

 Postdoctoral Fellow